MANASSAS LAWYER REPRESENTS OUT-OF-STATE DEFENDANTS

 Since 2000, Scott C. Nolan has represented clients who face serious traffic charges, DUI, and other criminal charges in Northern Virginia’s state and federal courts.
 He is a member of the National College for DUI Defense and the National Association of Criminal Defense Lawyers.

-If you’re charged with a crime in Fairfax – or anywhere in Northern Virginia – don’t plead guilty, and do not try to act as your own attorney, either.
+If you’re charged with a crime in Manassas – or anywhere in Northern Virginia – don’t plead guilty, and do not try to act as your own attorney, either.
 Let a Virginia defense lawyer with two decades of experience advise you and fight for the justice you need.

-Scott C. Nolan has effectively represented thousands of clients – including out-of-state clients – who are charged with serious crimes in the Fairfax area.
+Scott C. Nolan has effectively represented thousands of clients – including out-of-state clients – who are charged with serious crimes in the Manassas area.
 He has established a reputation for aggressive defense representation, superlative client service, and excellence in the courtroom.